|Rank:||First Name:||Second Name:|

 About 6 or 7 o'clock that afternoon we couldn't possibly get out.
 We came across this shack up in the hills.
 It was something to do with the army, but I can't remember now.
 We went into this place and there was quite a few more Canadians in there.
 We decided to stay there.
 It seemed to me we stayed there that night, but I can't remember exactly.
 There would be about 50 guys.
 Lt Mitchel was there and Smelts, the other driver.
 An hour or so after we got in there the Japs came through - they were just like ants.
 They surrounded the place and this officer came in and pulled us all out.
 Everybody out.
 They lined us up on the road, there was quite a grade on the road.
 They made us all kneel down then they started sticking guys with bayonets.
 I was in the front and there was Jacky Albert on one side of me and Deslauriers on the other.
 They stuck them with bayonets and everything.
 I looked down and the actual blood was running down the road between my knees.
 They never touched me; I don't know why.
 Jacky Albert, he's alive, he got stuck just above his kidney, I guess.
 And Delorme, they cut him down his head here, his scalp just fell over, of course they killed him.*** And there wasn't many of us got out of that.
 And then, the ones that were able to walk around after that they were going to shoot us - so they lined us up in front of a firing squad.
 We figured we'd had it, there was no way that we would get out of this, they'd killed so many now, they wouldn't save us.
 This Jap officer, I didn't know he was an officer at the time, I never saw a Jap soldier in my life, but anyway he had one of this samurai swords.
 He let a roar out of him and these guys dropped their rifles and that was it - they wired us up together.
 They took us back into the shack and stood guard on us all night.

-***The name "Delorme" is probably not correct as both 'C' Force members with this name survived the war. (ed)
+***The name "Delorme" is probably not correct as both 'C' Force members with this name survived the battle. (ed)

 |Date Wounded||Wound Description||References|